khuan86/khuan86.github.io/_portfolio/02_homeloans.md

 Here I wanted the user to feel that the process of getting a consultation with a broker to be as easy as possible.
 Again, I wanted to the user to envision themselves to be stress-free.
 I found an image of a man talking on the phone looking quite relaxed and happy.
 The image I found is exactly the image I want them to envision themselves in.
 Having the image take up the full width of the browser serves as a constant reminder

-{% include figure image_path="/assets/images/eg-kickback.png" caption="Supporting text for the relaxed man in the background %}
+{% include figure image_path="/assets/images/eg-kickback.png" caption="Supporting text for the relaxed man in the background" %}

 The next line reaffirms the action I want the user to take, as well as inform them of the expected outcome: `Simply enter your details and we will contact you`.